em00k/next-zxdb-downloader/readme.md

 Copy the two folders to the root of your Next SD card :

-  zxdb-dl
+ - zxdb-dl
-  dot
+ - dot

 Connect to your wifi using the wifi.bas supplied on the next distro this can be found in demos\esp\wifi2.bas - note you only need to configure your wifi once, each power on the esp should automatically re-connect.

-- Using the browser, Go into the zxdb folder
+- Using the browser, Go into the zxdb-dl folder

-- Launch zxdbloader.bas
+- Launch zxdb-loader.bas

 - If connection is successful you should see a search prompt.
 Enter a search term